kuanmin/projects/README.md

 - [x] use RNN to predict mortality rate
 - [x] use GLM's MLE to speed up NN fitting
 - [x] use XAI for claim frequency modeling
-- [x] NLP application in insurance
+- [x] NLP application in insurance data
 - [x] apply dimension reduction and clustering on client data
 - link